willow-ahrens/Finch.jl/docs/src/algebra.md

 CurrentModule = Finch
 ```

-# Public Functions
+## Register User Functions

+Finch uses generated functions to compile kernels.
+If any functions have been
+defined after Finch was loaded, Finch needs to be notified about them.
+The most
+correct approach is to create a trait datatype that subtypes
+`Finch.AbstractAlgebra` and call `Finch.register` on that type.
+After you call
+`register`, that subtype reflects the methods you know to be currently defined
+at that world age.
+You can pass your algebra to Finch to run Finch in that world
+age.

+## Declare Algebraic Properties

 Users can help Finch optimize expressions over new functions by declaring key
-function properties in an "algebra".
-Finch kernels can then be executed using
+function properties in the algebra.
+Finch kernels can then be executed using the
-the algebra.
+algebra.

 As an example, suppose we wanted to declare some properties for the greatest
 common divisor function `gcd`.
 This function is associative and commutative, and